SvenGroot/Ookii.CommandLine/docs/Tutorial.md

     -i, --inverted [<boolean>]
             Use black text on a white background.

-    -m, --max-lines <number> (--max)
+    -m, --max-lines <number> (--lines)
             The maximum number of lines to output.
+Must be at least 1.

         --version [<boolean>]
             Displays version information.